What we might see in the first NET rankings for the 2019-20 season | NCAA.com

 Ohio State's four other wins at the time the NET rankings debuted were by a combined 119 points, so while the NET formula caps scoring margin at 10 points to prevent the rankings from encouraging running up the score, it's not like the Buckeyes had been anything but dominant in the first three weeks of the season.

-They'll probably have an even stronger statistical case to be No. 1 this season, especially if they beat Minnesota on the road on Sunday, Dec.
-15. Ohio State has wins over Cincinnati, Villanova, North Carolina and Penn State with three of those wins coming by 25 points or more and the win over the Tar Heels coming on the road.
+They arguably an even stronger statistical case to be No. 1 this season, even though they suffered their first loss of the season on Sunday night at Minnesota.
+Ohio State has wins over Cincinnati, Villanova, North Carolina and Penn State with three of those wins coming by 25 points or more and the win over the Tar Heels coming on the road.

 Even Kent State, which represents Ohio State's fifth-best win through nine games, is a potential top-100 team.